dustlang/rust/src/bootstrap/README.md

    code for an arbitrary target you don't need the entire compiler, but you'll end up needing libraries like libtest that depend on std but also want to use crates.io dependencies.
-Hence, libtest is split out as its own project that is sequenced after `std` but before `rustc`.
+Hence, libtest is split out as its own project that is sequenced after `std` but before `dustc`.
 This project is built for all targets.

-There is some loss in build parallelism here because libtest can be compiled in parallel with a number of rustc artifacts, but in theory the loss isn't too bad!
+There is some loss in build parallelism here because libtest can be compiled in parallel with a number of dustc artifacts, but in theory the loss isn't too bad!

 ## Build tools